Andrew Benintendi Preview, Player Props: White Sox vs. Royals

 Royals Pitching Rankings

-- The Royals' 5.18 team ERA ranks 28th across all MLB pitching staffs.
+- The Royals have a 5.14 team ERA that ranks 28th across all MLB pitching staffs.

-- Royals pitchers combine to allow 179 total home runs at a rate of 1.3 per game (to rank 23rd in the league).
+- Royals pitchers combine to rank 23rd in baseball in home runs given up (179 total, 1.3 per game).

-- The lefty's most recent time out was on Wednesday against the Pittsburgh Pirates, when he tossed seven scoreless innings while giving up three hits.
+- In his most recent time out on Saturday, Aug.
+26, the righty went four innings against the Seattle Mariners, giving up four earned runs while surrendering nine hits.

 © 2023 Data Skrive.
 All rights reserved.